nickjourjine/cheap-ultrasonic-speaker/README.md

    - Make sure there are no loose wires and that all terminal clamps are tight and secure
    - Make sure all + terminals connect to +, all - to -
    - Make sure there are no stray or exposed wires that could potentially touch
-   - Double check that the voltage and current provided by the power supply is correct
+   - Double check that the power supply is correct

 ## Test the speaker